auth0/go-auth0/EXAMPLES.md

 > **Note**
 > The maximum value of the per_page query parameter is 100.

-In order to paginate using the
+In order to paginate using the page based pagination, you can follow a pattern like below:

 ```go
 var page int